Stephen Sondheim: Personal life and death

-Sondheim died of cardiovascular disease at his home in Roxbury on November 26, 2021, at the age of 91.
-Collaborator and friend Jeremy Sams said Sondheim "died in the arms of his husband Jeff".
-On December 8, 2021, Broadway theaters dimmed their marquee lights for one minute as a tribute.
+Sondheim died of cardiovascular disease at his home in Roxbury, Connecticut, on November 26, 2021, at age 91.
+Collaborator and friend Jeremy Sams said Sondheim "died in the arms of his husband, Jeff".
+On November 29, theatres across the West End of London dimmed their lights for two minutes to mark Sondheim's passing.
+Broadway theaters similarly dimmed their marquee lights for one minute on December 8.

 It is estimated that Sondheim's estate, including the rights to his work, was valued at around $75 million, the entirety of which was placed in trust.
 In his will, he named F. Richard Pappas and a second unnamed individual as the executors.
 Beneficiaries included his husband, Jeff; his frequent collaborator James Lapine; former lover Peter Jones; former assistant Steven Clar; designer Peter Wooster; gardener Rob Girard; the Smithsonian Institution; the Library of Congress; and the New York Public Library for the Performing Arts.

+Four years after Sondheim's death, The Library of Congress received his papers in early 2025 with many available for public viewing in July 2025.
+Head music specialist Mark Eden Horowitz first began pursuing the "papers" in 1993, when the music division invited Sondheim to the library to "knock his socks off".
+They showed him papers from his mentor, Oscar Hammerstein II, along with materials from Sondheim's other heroes.
+It was George Gershwin's manuscript for Porgy and Bess which brought Sondheim to tears, and convinced him to leave his own papers at the library.
+The collection includes over 5000 items.